ncoghlan/misc/notes/python3/questions_and_answers.rst

 libraries, frameworks and applications that want to add Python 3 support without losing Python 2 support.
-The approach of running ``2to3`` automatically at install time is also no longer recommended, as it creates an undesirable discrepancy between the code running on end user systems and the code in source control that makes it difficult to correctly interpret any reported tracebacks.
+The approach of running ``2to3`` automatically at install time is also no longer recommended, as it creates an undesirable discrepancy between the deployed code and the code in source control that makes it difficult to correctly interpret any reported tracebacks.

 Instead, the preferred alternative in the latter case is now to create a single code base that can run under both Python 2 and 3.
 The `six`_